Skip to content

 Japan offers one of the world's best healthcare systems — and international students get full access through the affordable National Health Insurance.

-5 requirements 4 plan options 5 setup steps
+5 requirements4 plan options5 setup steps

 Compare Plans

-Last updated: February 2026
+Last updated: March 2026

 Insurance Requirements